sbillapati14/protektor/README.md

 Client Role object is representation of the role defined on the server and it is used with all client APIs.
 It has the following APIs:

 ```
-* roleIdentifier - returns RoleIdentifier object as defined by developer
+* roleIdentifier() - returns RoleIdentifier object as defined by developer
-* allowed(resource) - list of actions allowed
-* forbidden(resource) - list of actions forbidden
+* hasPermission = ({ action, resource }) - returns true if action is allowed on resource, otherwise false
 ```

 # Protektor Storage